lopezdsr/sql-query/sqlref/sql_reference.md

 ## Catalog Management ![Beta](beta.png)
 {: #chapterHiveCatalog}

-The following commands allow users to catalog their metadata in a Hive Metastore provided by {{site.data.keyword.sqlquery_short}}.
-Having the tables, columns, and partitions defined in the catalog allows you to use simple table names in the SQL SELECT statements.
-Each instance of {{site.data.keyword.sqlquery_short}} has its own Hive Metastore.
+The following commands allow users to store table metadata catalog in the {{site.data.keyword.sqlquery_short}} catalog.
+Having the tables, columns, and partitions defined in the catalog allows you to use short table names in the SQL SELECT statements.
+Each instance of {{site.data.keyword.sqlquery_short}} has its own catalog, and table definitions are not visible from other instances.
+Refer to the section about [Catalog Management (/docs/services/sql-query?topic=sql-query-hivemetastore) for more details.

 ### Create Table
 {: #chapterCreateTable}